sevkioruc/docs/docs/example-use-cases/simple-rbac.md

 sidebar_position: 1
 ---

-# Simple RBAC
+# Role Based Access Control

-This example shows how to model simple role based access control for organizational roles and permissions with Permify's DSL, Permify Schema.
+Want to implement RBAC ?
+Permify fully covers you at that point.
+Below example shows how to model simple role based access control for organizational roles and permissions with Permify's DSL, [Permify Schema].

+[Permify Schema]: /docs/getting-started/modeling

 -------